Gunsobal/Xmlary/docs/xmlmessage.md

 # XmlMessage
-This class acts as a superclass for classes which build XML documents using Xmlify by utilizing the factory pattern.
-Its purpose is to provide a convenient base upon which to build classes which encapsulate logic to generate XML using Xmlify by following a few simple conventions.
+This class acts as a superclass for classes which build XML documents by utilizing the factory pattern.
+Its purpose is to provide a convenient base for classes which encapsulate logic to generate XML using Xmlify by following a few simple conventions.

 If you are unfamiliar with Xmlify then review the documentation for it [here](xmlify.md).